AdobeDocs/experience-manager-cloud-service.en/help/assets/share-assets.md

 ### Download assets using the asset link {#download-assets-using-asset-link}

 Any user having access to the shared asset link can download the assets bundled in a zip folder.
-The download process is same, whether a user is accessing the copied asset link, or using the asset link shared through the email.
+The download process is the same, whether a user is accessing the copied asset link, or using the asset link shared through the email.

 * Click the asset link or paste the URL in your browser.
 The [!UICONTROL Link Share] interface opens wherein you can switch to the [!UICONTROL Card View] or [!UICONTROL List View].